zmalik/kubectl-nodepool/README.md

 # kubectl-nodepool
 kubectl plugin to inspect group of nodes

-The plugin uses common node labels and taints to group nodes into node pools.
+The plugin uses common node labels to group nodes into nodepools.

+Currently supports *AKS*, *GKE* and *EKS* clusters

 ## Installation